UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ### 4.3.1 Create a new Branch

 Navigate to branches in Azure and click "New branch".
+The branch name does not matter; you can just name it "workbook" and Click create.

 ![](AzureValueStream/4-new-branch-1.png)

-The branch name doesn't really matter; you can just name it "workbook".
-Click create.

 ### 4.3.2 Make Changes to the Branch